PredixDev/predix-seed/tutorials/USERAUTH.md

 # Predix UI Seed Tutorial : User Authentication

+## IMPORTANT NOTE: THIS DOCUMENT IS CURRENTLY INCOMPLETE AND BEING ACTIVELY EDITED; IT SHOULD NOT BE USED UNTIL THIS NOTE IS REMOVED

 ## Introduction
 Web applications almost always involve information that is not for public consumption, and that should be access-controlled.
 For this reason one of the most common features needed in a real-world web application is authentication.
 Users of the application will need to login in order to access the information, and perform any further interaction.